rpmuller/ePubs/WesternPhilosophy.md

 page will ^illustrate the fallacy further.
 "That which constitutes our pure perception," he says, "is our dawning action. . . .
-The actuality of our perception thus lies in its activity, in the movements which prolong it, and not in its greater intensity: the past is only idea, the present is ideo-motor/' This passage makes it quite clear that, when Bergson speaks of the past, he does not mean the past, but our present memory of the past.
+The actuality of our perception thus lies in its activity, in the movements which prolong it, and not in its greater intensity: the past is only idea, the present is ideo-motor."
+This passage makes it quite clear that, when Bergson speaks of the past, he does not mean the past, but our present memory of the past.
 The past when it existed was just as active as the present is now; if Bergson 's account were